This information will help you keep track of how much liquid you drink, how much output you have from your ostomy, and the color of your urine.

 - Use the measuring pitcher or other measuring cup your nurse gave you when you left the hospital to measure the amount of your ostomy output.

 For both intake and output, make sure you use milliliters (mL), not ounces (oz).
-Record these values in the tables below.
+Record these values in the table below.

 At the end of the day, add up how much liquid you drank and how much ostomy output you had.
 Call your doctor if: